mistakenchicken/gt7-extramenus/README.md

 Why would you use this?
 I can't tell you why.
 But it was good learning more about pyautogui for future exploits that may require image detection.

 The original script `gt7-extramenus.py` was using image detection, but it was not as consistent, I believe the main culprit is that the image detection depends in screen resolutions.
 After trying to use 1080p and 1440p versions for each sample image, I decided it was not worth the effort, even when playing with different areas of the screen and different samples.

+## Contributions

+Thanks to:
+- https://github.com/nelitow for attempting to improve on the image detection and for fixing typos.